ALL STAR GAMES: 1978, 1992 WORLD SERIES: 1984, 1998

 Without a doubt, Tony Gwynn is the best player in the Padres' history, amassing a .338 batting average over his 20-year career, all with the Padres.
 It was fitting that this inspiring and gracious sportsman appeared in the World Series (in 1998) just before he retired.
 In 2007 he was admitted to the Baseball Hall of Fame, along with Cal Ripken.
 Tragically, Gwynn passed away in 2014.

 Construction on the Padres' new home in downtown San Diego began in 2000, but prolonged squabbling over public financing caused a year-long delay.
 As PETCO Park finally neared completion, the Padres played their very last game in their original home in September 2003.

 The San Diego Chargers began playing football here in 1967, two years before the Padres franchise was created.
 The original capacity for football games was 54,000.
 As a result of the 1998 expansion, the football capacity was raised to 71,000.
 However, the sight lines from the first several rows along the gridiron are so bad for football games (too low), that those sections were closed for the 2003 Super Bowl.
 Another annoyance is that since the Padres departed, they have added more seats at the corners of the gridiron, but they are angled in such a way that anyone sitting there would have to look straight to the right or left to see a touchdown play!
 It's an inherent defect of "octorad" stadiums, like Veteran's Stadium.
-Following a negative referendum vote on public funding for a new stadium in November 2016, the Chargers formally requested a transfer of their franchise to Los Angeles (their original home.
+Following a negative referendum vote on public funding for a new stadium in November 2016, the Chargers formally requested a transfer of their franchise to Los Angeles, which was their original home.
 They now play in the StubHub Center, the home of the Major League Soccer L.A.
 Galaxy, located in the industrial suburb of Compton.
 That leaves QualComm Stadium without any professional teams as tenants, thus entering a state of "Limbo."